sgenoud/replicad/packages/replicad-docs/docs/tutorial-overview/planes-and-sketches.md

 };
 ```

-By default this sketches on the "XY" plane.
+By default this sketches on the `XY` plane.

 ## Planes